-We thus solved the static vertical composition question as it was posed in [30].
-The reader may agree with us at this point that that problem is complex enough and forgive us for not complicating things further with more generality.
-(Our seven conditions appear complex because they are formulated at a deep technical level, but they actually reflect realistic static properties satisfied by many protocols.)
+As we remarked above, our seven conditions appear complex because they are formulated at a deep technical level, but they actually reflect realistic static properties that are satisfied by many protocols and that are easy syntactical checks.
 Now, we want, however, to discuss what are the limitations of the composability result so far and how we can extend it to the case of more messages for what concerns both the static aspect and the logical aspect of vertical protocol composition.

 We return to this in more detail in Appendix A.4, in which we consider more formally the extension of our composability result with more messages (as well as with constraints that represent the negation of a substitution).

-The composability result of [30] refers to only one single payload message of the application protocol being transmitted over the channel provided by the channel protocol.
+The composability result of [33] refers to only one single payload message of the application protocol being transmitted over the channel provided by the channel protocol.
 There are two reasons why this is a limitation.
 First, if the channel protocol is complex (and consisting of many steps), it is not desirable to execute this entire protocol for every message transmission of an application protocol.
-Second, disjointness conditions would not even allow repeated applications of the composability result, i.e., $P_2[P_2[P_1]]$ when we have two messages in P_2 that should be transmitted over a channel provided by P_1 .
+Second, disjointness conditions would not even allow repeated applications of the composability result, i.e., $P_2[P_1[P_1]]$ when we have two messages in P_2 that should be transmitted over a channel provided by P_1 .

 Our conjecture is that there is no insurmountable obstacle to allowing the definition of a channel protocol for more than one message transmission.
-One obvious way to go is to generalize the channel protocol to the transmission of several payload messages $\mathsf{payload}1(A_1, B_1), \ldots, \mathsf{payload}k(A_k, B_k)$ for a fixed number k of transmissions (the endpoints of the channels may differ); these transmissions would be over k different channel types $\kappa_i(A_i, B_i)$; they would be reflected by k disjoint contexts $C_i^p[\cdot]$, and the application protocol can then transmit k messages with associated concrete payload message sets would have to be disjoint unless $\kappa_i(A_i, B_i) = \kappa_j(A_j, B_j)$.
+One obvious way to go is to generalize the channel protocol to the transmission of several payload messages $payload_1(A_1, B_1), \ldots, payload_k(A_k, B_k)$ for a fixed number k of transmissions (the endpoints of the channels may differ); these transmissions would be over k different channel types $\kappa_i(A_i, B_i)$; they would be reflected by k disjoint contexts $C_P^i[\cdot]$, and the application protocol can then transmit k messages with associated concrete payload message sets $\mathcal{M}{A,B}^i$ (for $1 \leq i \leq k$).
+These payload message sets would have to be disjoint unless $\kappa_i(A_i, B_i) = \kappa_j(A_j, B_j)$.
 The respective extensions of the definitions and proofs are notationally involved, but conceptually simple, so we avoided them here.